Dual revolution

 The dual revolution was a term first coined by Eric Hobsbawm.
 It refers specifically to the time period between 1789 and 1848 in which the political and ideological changes of the French Revolution fused with and reinforced the technological and economic changes of the Industrial Revolution.
 The French Revolution, inspired by the ideals of Enlightenment philosophy, spread ideas of democracy, nationalism, and liberalism.
 These political ideas were fused with the new technological advances of the industrial revolution such as the spinning jenny, steam engines, and the puddling process.
 With the defeat of the French Revolution and subsequently the Congress of Vienna, Metternich constructed a balance of power in Europe that would prevent one country from gaining too much power.
 This set the framework for a strong conservative, reactionary stance against the ideas of nationalism and liberalism spread by the dual revolution.
 The Holy Alliance, formed by Austria, Prussia and Russia in September 1815 became a symbol of oppression to the ideas spread by the dual revolution.

 Industrial Revolution

-Generally, Industrial Revolution means transitioning from hand produced to machines.
+Generally, the Industrial Revolution refers to the transitional period in which machine produced goods rose in dominance.
 In the case of the dual revolution, the Industrial portion was more from social scientists like Count Henri de Saint-Simon, Charles Fourier, Louis Blanc, Pierre Joseph Proudhon, and Karl Marx who attempted to come up with ideas for “utopias”, conservative and socialist societies.